Smaug123/WoofWare.Expect/README.md

 # Limitations

 * The snapshot updating mechanism *requires* you to use verbatim string literals.
 While the test assertions will work correctly if you do `snapshot ("foo" + "bar" + f 3)`, for example, the updating code is liable to do something undefined in that case.
+Also do not use format strings (`$"blah"`).

 # Licence